 What causes bowel incontinence?

 Bowel accidents can happen in multiple sclerosis for a variety of reasons.
-The most common cause is constipation, when a hard plug of impacted stool builds up your rectum and loose, watery, diarrhoea like fluid can pass around it and leak out.
+The most common cause of bowel accidents is constipation.
+When a hard plug of impacted stool builds up in the back passage, a loose, watery, diarrhoea-like fluid can pass around it and leak out.
+This is known as overflow incontinence.

 How many people have bowel accidents?